denniscallanan/jiro-developer-api/README.md

-# sopha-developer-api
+# jiro-developer-api

-Controller API to be integrated with game engines for developers to create Sopha games
+Controller API to be integrated with game engines for developers to create Jiro games